Skip to main content

 In your operating system

-• Windows 7 includes “Magnifier”, a program that allows zooming.
+• Windows 7 includes “Magnifier”, a programme that allows zooming.
 Press the “Start” menu and type “Magnifier” (the first letters should do it) and press Enter.
 A small overlay window appears that can be moved around with the mouse and zooms everything in it.

 • In Windows XP, go to Start > All Programs > Accessories > Accessibility > Magnifier.